Improwised/kb.repairrabbit.github.io/content/appointments/How-customers-can-book-an-appointment.md

 +++
-title= "How do Customers book an appointment from personal email?? " date= 2018-01-18T16:13:10+05:30 description = "" weight = 4
+title= "How do Customers book an appointment? " date= 2018-01-18T16:13:10+05:30 description = ""
+weight = 4